Pope John Paul I: Roman phase

 The documents in regard to the cause were supposed to be delivered to the prefect of the Congregation for the Causes of Saints, Angelo Amato on 17 October 2012 (the one-hundredth anniversary of the late pope's birth), in a large Positio dossier (consisting of a biography and investigation into his virtues) to examine the pros and cons of the cause.
 This was delayed when the cause's supporters wanted another check over all the documents.
 In a mass at Belluno on 20 July 2014, Tarcisio Bertone announced that the cause of beatification was set to advance.
 The cardinal highlighted that the Positio would be delivered in September 2014.
 But the dossier was not submitted to the C.C.S. until 17 October 2016; there were five volumes with around 3600 pages in total.

 On 27 August 2015, Bishop Giuseppe Andrich announced that John Paul I would be beatified "soon".
 In a homily delivered during Mass in Canale d'Agordo, Luciani's home town, on the 37th anniversary of his election as Pope, Andrich said Church authorities had concluded the investigation into Luciani's heroic virtues.
 Following the conclusion of the writing of the "Positio" dossier (3652 pages in total), they received several messages affirming personal experience of Luciani's holiness, including a handwritten card from Pope Emeritus Benedict XVI.
-The testimony of a Pope or former Pope in considering a candidate for sainthood is extremely unusual.
+The testimony of a Pope or former Pope in considering a candidate for beatification is extremely unusual.
 Benedict XVI apparently recommended waiving the requirement for miracles in Luciani's case.

 To determine whether or not the late pontiff should be declared Venerable, theologians and the members of the Congregation for the Causes of Saints must determine if the late pope lived a life of heroic virtue.
 This meeting took place on 1 June 2017 in which theologians unanimously approved the fact that the late pope exercised virtues to a heroic degree.
 The cardinal and bishop members discussed the cause on 7 November 2017 and issued their unanimous approval.
 Pope Francis named John Paul I as Venerable on 8 November 2017 after confirming his heroic virtue per the cardinal and theological virtues.